StackVista/stackstate-docs/develop/reference/stj/stj_reference.md

 {% endtab %}
 {% endtabs %}

-Joins a map of labels to create a JSON array of objects:
+* Join a map of labels to create a JSON array of objects:
 {% tabs %}
 {% tab title="Template" %}
 ```text